tomsWebConsulting/twcsl/Store Page Commerce Elements Hide/README.md

       where you want to have this effect.

-    * Add code from file **[store page commerce elements hide.css][6]** to Design > Custom CSS.
+    * Add code from file **[store page commerce elements hide.css][6]** to Website > Pages > Website Tools > Custom CSS.
 Read the code for any instructions within.

 ## Make a Donation